alcrene/smttask/docs/basics.rst

 Limitations
 ^^^^^^^^^^^
-Output types must be supported by Pydantic, although with Pydantic's hooks for defining custom encoders and validators, this is almost always a solvable problem.
-You can check whether a type ``MyType`` is supported by executing the following snippet:
+Output types must be supported by Scitying or Pydantic, although with those packages' hooks for defining custom encoders and validators, this is almost always a solvable problem.[#almost_always]_ You can check whether a type ``MyType`` is supported by executing the following snippet:

 .. code:: python